ADLINK-IST/opensplice/docs/html/DeploymentGuide/_sources/overview.txt

-.. _`Installing/Uninstalling the Vortex OpenSplice DDS C# Assembly to the Global Assembly Cache`:
+.. _`Installing/Uninstalling the Vortex OpenSplice C# Assembly to the Global Assembly Cache`:

 Installing/Uninstalling the Vortex OpenSplice C# Assembly to the Global Assembly Cache
 ======================================================================================